Mendoza Thermal Baths | What You Need to Know About Cacheuta

-You can soak in the Cacheuta Thermal baths in the heart of Mendoza, while gazing out at the incredible mountain landscape, full of cacti and wildflowers.
+You can soak in the Mendoza Thermal baths in the heart of the province, while gazing out at the incredible mountain landscape, full of cacti and wildflowers.
 Treat yourself to the relaxing atmosphere in one of the most peaceful areas of the country.
-You won’t want to miss this, so let’s dig in!
+Imagine yourself enjoying a thermal soak surrounded by the Argentine Andes.

 Basic Info for Cacheuta Thermal Baths